mawa00006/Biosensors/README.md

 - **Graph Visualization:** Display data graphs for steps, heart rate, temperature, and calories in a combined grid layout to get an easier overview of many data points.
 - **User-Friendly Interface:** Using a toolbar with generalized icons for the different datasets to get a clear interface without a lot of possible buttons.
 This minimizes the complexity of the tool and enhances the usability for the user.
 - **Highlighting of regions of interest:** Make it possible to highlight regions of interest in the displayed data sets and update the region by slecting a new time point.
-- **Education/ fun facts in the field of healthcare:** Displaying intersting insights about the different datasets to educate the user.
-Most of the time a person remebers the most random facts the best ;).
+- **Education in the field of healthcare:** Displaying intersting insights about the different datasets to educate the user and give more context.
+Not only provide nicely visualized data input but also help the user understand, what a given value means.
+- **Fun Facts:** Most of the time a person remebers the most random facts the best ;).
 - **Enhancement of motivation:** Displaying an overall step counter per day and highlighting the best hour of the day.
-- **Date Range Picker:** Select a specific time range for data visualization.
+- **Calendar:** Select a specific date for data visualization.

 ## Outlook